-The river is shaping up after last week’s rain.
 Steelhead fishing is fair.
-Drift boaters are having fair success from Moonshine Park to Siletz and bank anglers are catching hatchery fish in the Siletz gorge.
+Drift boaters are having success from Moonshine Park to Siletz and bank anglers are catching hatchery fish in the Siletz gorge.
 Casting spinners, drifting bait or using a bobber and jig can be effective.

 SIUSLAW RIVER: Chinook, Steelhead

 The Siuslaw River and Lake Cr. are open for hatchery winter steelhead.
-Fishing is slow.
+Fishing is fair.
 Casting spinners, drifting bait or using a bobber and jig can be effective.